gulfam-ali/resumePortal/README.md

 # Project Info
 This project is built on Lumen 5.5 and Angular 7.
-1. Lumen is installed in "<root-dir>/api" directory
+1. Lumen is installed in "root-dir/api" directory
-2. Angular is placed in "<root-dir>"
+2. Angular is placed in "root-dir"

 # Pre-requisite